2010 Summer Youth Olympics medal table: Medal table

 The Singapore Youth Olympic Games Organising Committee (SYOGOC) did not keep an official medal tally.
-The ranking in this table is based on information provided by the IOC and is consistent with IOC convention in its published medal tables.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won (in this context, a "nation" is an entity represented by an NOC).
+The medal table is based on information provided by the IOC and is consistent with IOC conventional sorting in its published medal tables.
+The table uses the Olympic medal table sorting method.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
-If nations are still tied, equal ranking is given and they are listed alphabetically.
+If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.

 A total of 623 medals in 201 events (202 gold, 200 silver, and 221 bronze) were awarded; in judo and taekwondo two bronzes were awarded per event.
 Therefore, the total number of bronze medals is greater than the total number of gold or silver medals.
 Additionally there were ties for a gold and a bronze medal, both in swimming.
 On 15 October 2010, the IOC announced that a silver medallist had tested positive for a banned substance, and the medal was stripped.

 In a number of events, there were teams in which athletes from different nations competed together.
 Medals won by these teams are included in the table as medals awarded to a mixed-NOCs team.
 There were eight events composed entirely of mixed-NOCs teams.
 As such, all medals in those events – 8 golds, 8 silvers and 9 bronzes (including two in judo) – were swept by mixed-NOCs teams.
 The remaining were won in events involving both mixed-NOCs teams and regular teams representing one NOC.
 This mixed-NOCs listing is not given a ranking.